meredithsliger/meredithsliger.github.io/projects/NationalParkAttendance/index.md

 title: National Parks Attendance Forecasting
 ---

-# 🗻 National Parks Attendance Forecasting (Mini Project 1)
+# 🗻 National Parks Attendance Forecasting

 ## 📊 One Tiny Question
 > **How has visitation changed in top U.S. national parks since 1990, and what can we expect over the next five years?**